Diehl Farms

 I like a good variety of Red Dirt.
 I have also been on a big Joe Rogan podcast binge, along with waterfowl and outdoor podcasts.

-It’s {farming} a lifestyle worth fighting for and essential for everyone on earth.
+Farming is a lifestyle worth fighting for and essential for everyone on earth.
 We must do a better job of telling our story and promoting the job we do.
 There isn’t a better way to make an honest living and take pride in what you do.”

 Who is your biggest influence?